gajendrakumar2509/PersonInformation/README.md

 #PersonInformation

+Please import this project in Eclipse and then  start

+This project will use In Memory Store (H2 Database)

 To run this project using swagger, use url - http://localhost:8080/swagger-ui.html
 - You will get all the list of operations